medcomdk/ehmi/docs/assets/documents/security/security-specification-of-ehmi-eds.md

 It will be based on an OAuth-secured REST-interface and SMART-on-FHIR or similar.

-For the collection of EHMI Delivery Status, explicit signature between the EHMI Delivery Status “client” and “server” (with associated verification) on system proof level (VOCES/FOCES/Niveau 3) is required, cf. section 6.3.1 in the Architecture Vision.
+For the collection of EHMI Delivery Status, explicit signature between the EHMI Delivery Status “client” and “server” (with associated verification) on system credentials level (VOCES/FOCES/Niveau 3) is required, cf. section 6.3.1 in the Architecture Vision.

-To search for EHMI Delivery Status, it is required to use identification on system proof level (VOCES/FOCES/Niveau 3) between the EHMI Delivery Status “client” and “server”.
+To search for EHMI Delivery Status, it is required to use identification on system credentials level (VOCES/FOCES/Niveau 3) between the EHMI Delivery Status “client” and “server”.

-To search for EHMI Delivery Status, it is further required to use identification on person proof level (MOCES/MitID/Niveau 4) for a citizen’s own access as well as a healthcare professional’s specific access via the citizen’s/patient’s record.
+To search for EHMI Delivery Status, it is further required to use identification on user credentials level (MOCES/MitID/Niveau 4) for a citizen’s own access as well as a healthcare professional’s specific access via the citizen’s/patient’s record.

 | **EHMI components**                                                 | **Subtask**                                                                                                                 | **Who**                                                             |
 |----------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------|